dj0nny/cpp-oop/project-02-animal-management-system/README.md

 * Add a new animal
 * Display all animals
-* Search for an animal
 * Make an animal perform its specific behavior
-* Remove an animal
 * Exit the application

 The application manages different types of animals through a common interface.